 The overall trend for digital transformation is slow, and the changes in the travel industry are not developing at the same pace as in most industries, like the banking industry or telecom.

-From our experience of talking and working with all kinds of Tour Operators, DMCs, and Travel Agencies worldwide, there are several main reasons for this:
+From our experience of talking and working with different Tour Operators, DMCs, and Travel Agencies worldwide, there are several main reasons for this:

-• Travel agents worry about cost and return on investment.
+- Travel companies worry about cost and return on investment.
 Implementing new technology often requires significant upfront investment in terms of both financial resources and staff training.
 Businesses may hesitate to allocate resources to technology projects without a clear understanding of the potential return on investment or a proven track record of success.

 According to a 2023 AWS and Skift survey, despite 95% of travel executives stating that digital transformation is very or somewhat important to their company’s overall strategy and success, legacy system maintenance and upkeep remain their primary focus.